 By default, the FOD-based DEC is weighted by the integral of the FOD.
-To weight by another scalar map, use the outputmap option.
+To weight by another scalar map, use the -contrast option.
 This option can also be used for panchromatic sharpening, e.g., by supplying a T1 (or other sensible) anatomical volume with a higher spatial resolution.

-- -mask image Only perform DEC computation within the specified mask image. - -threshold value FOD amplitudes below the threshold value are considered zero. - -outputmap image Weight the computed DEC map by a provided outputmap.
-If the outputmap has a different grid, the DEC map is first resliced and renormalised.
+- -mask image Only perform DEC computation within the specified mask image. - -contrast image Weight the computed DEC map by the provided image contrast.
+If the contrast has a different image grid, the DEC map is first resliced and renormalised.
 To achieve panchromatic sharpening, provide an image with a higher spatial resolution than the input FOD image; e.g., a T1 anatomical volume.
-Only the DEC is subject to the mask, so as to allow for partial colouring of the outputmap.
-Default when this option is not provided: integral of input FOD, subject to the same mask/threshold as used for DEC computation. - -no_weight Do not weight the DEC map (reslicing and renormalising still possible by explicitly providing the outputmap option as a template). - -lum Correct for luminance/perception, using default values Cr,Cg,Cb = 0.3,0.5,0.2 and gamma = 2.2 (not correcting is the theoretical equivalent of Cr,Cg,Cb = 1,1,1 and gamma = 2).

-- -lum_coefs values The coefficients Cr,Cg,Cb to correct for luminance/perception.
-Note: this implicitly switches on luminance/perception correction, using a default gamma = 2.2 unless specified otherwise. - -lum_gamma value The gamma value to correct for luminance/perception.
-Note: this implicitly switches on luminance/perception correction, using a default Cr,Cg,Cb = 0.3,0.5,0.2 unless specified otherwise.
+Only the DEC is subject to the mask, so as to allow for partial colouring of the contrast image.
+Default when this option is not provided: integral of input FOD, subject to the same mask/threshold as used for DEC computation. - -lum Correct for luminance/perception, using default values Cr,Cg,Cb = 0.3,0.5,0.2 and gamma = 2.2 (not correcting is the theoretical equivalent of Cr,Cg,Cb = 1,1,1 and gamma = 2). - -lum\coefs values The coefficients Cr,Cg,Cb to correct for luminance/perception.
+Note: this implicitly switches on luminance/perception correction, using a default gamma = 2.2 unless specified otherwise. - -lum\gamma value The gamma value to correct for luminance/perception.
+Note: this implicitly switches on luminance/perception correction, using a default Cr,Cg,Cb = 0.3,0.5,0.2 unless specified otherwise. - -threshold value FOD amplitudes below the threshold value are considered zero. - -no\weight Do not weight the DEC map; just output the unweighted colours.
+Reslicing and renormalising of colours will still happen when providing the -contrast option as a template.